twerdster/caffe/README.md

-This is a pre-release Caffe branch for fully convolutional networks.
-This includes unmerged PRs and no guarantees.

-Everything here is subject to change, including the history of this branch.

-Consider PR #2016 for reducing memory usage.

-See `future.sh` for details.
+This is my repo for useful updates to caffe that I need to merge before the main caffe repo includes them or doesnt use them.
+It should stay relatively well sync'ed to the bvlc code.